mrrusof/mrrusof.github.io/_posts/2016-04-24-arbitrage.markdown

 B'[i,j] = max { W[i,k] * B[k,j] | k \in 1 ... n }
 {% endhighlight %}
 -->

-**TODO** We search a most beneficial path of length 2 for given origin and destination by considering its intermediate vertex `k`.
-For example, for origin `2` and destination `1`, the paths of length 2 are `2 3 1` and `2 4 1`.
-Intermediate vertex `3` corresponds to rate 1 and vertex `4` corresponds to rate 0.
-Therefore the most beneficial path is `2 3 1`.

 Given that there is no solution of length 3, we search for a profitable candidate of length 4.
 For root 1 and child 2, the candidate is the following.